 Dupaco Credit Union is chartered by the State of Iowa on July 17, 1948.
 The original Articles of Incorporation are signed by Dupaco founding members Marie B. Haupert, Melvin Schumacher, Alfred Carroll, R.W.
 Reavell, Larry Vize, William Moore, Ronald Nennig, Marjorie Alm, Nellie Tucker and Manley Alm.

-Began funding real estate loans
+Began funding home loans

 Renamed Dupaco Employees Credit Union